mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.4.0/legal-notices/index.md

 # Trademarks and Registered Trademarks

-D2iQ, Mesosphere, Konvoy, Kommander, and KUDO Kubeflow are registered trademarks of D2iQ, Inc.
+D2iQ, Mesosphere, Konvoy, Kommander, and KUDO for Kubeflow are registered trademarks of D2iQ, Inc.

 Amazon Web Services, AWS, AWS CloudFront, CloudFront, Elastic Compute Cloud, Amazon EC2, EC2, Elastic Load Balancer, ELB, and related graphics, logos, page headers, button icons, scripts, and service names are trademarks, registered trademarks, or trade dress of Amazon Web Services in the U.S. and/or other countries.